PLANS STARTING AT $25/YEAR

 A good frequency is every 5-10 minutes - it's unlikely that you'd be able to be reading your email every minute of the day anyway.

-You can always do a manual SEND/RECEIVE in between the scheduled automatic polls to check in the case that you're expecting something important.
+You can always do a manual SEND/RECEIVE (a few times) occasionally in between the scheduled automatic polls to check in the case that you're expecting something important.